henrikkorsgaard/folketingets-aabne-data/README.md

 The goal is to implement a GraphQL microservice for querying the Danish Parliament Open Data.

 ## Try it!

+Currently broken due to refactoring -- wait a few days till the dataloaders are integrated!

 I have added a small http server that will serve the GraphQL endpoint (/graphql) and a simple GraphIQL (/graphiql) front end for exploration.

 Pull and run and explore the data on localhost:8080/graphiql!